 Your request has been successfully delivered to our team, we will get back to you as soon as possible.

-Meet our guide at the Beijing Airport then receive the North Korean Visa and flight ticket for your North Korea Tour Packages, then attend a pre-tour briefing today at the train station that covers regulations, etiquette, safety, and practicalities for travel in North Korea.
+Meet our guide at the Beijing Airport then receive the North Korean Visa and flight ticket for your North Korea Tour Packages, then attend a pre-tour briefing that covers regulations, etiquette, safety, and practicalities while travelling in North Korea.
 The briefing lasts approximately one hour followed by a question and answer session.
 Please be punctual for the briefing.
-You can come early, meet your fellow travellers and pay any outstanding tour fees.
 A proper briefing is an essential part of travel to North Korea.
-After that, we will provide you with assistance with the boarding the overnight train to Dandong where we transit another train to Pyongyang.
+After that, we will provide you with assistance with the boarding the plane to Pyongyang.
+Your North Korea Travel has already begun.

-Arrive into Pyongyang, the capital of the DPRK and home to many of the most iconic monuments and political sites, you will be met by our Asia Senses Korean tour guides with a warm welcome, then transferred to the city.
+Arrive into Pyongyang, you will be met by our Asia Senses Korean tour guides with a warm welcome, then transferred to the city.
 En route to the hotel, our guides will point out the Arch of Triumph, the world’s largest triumphal arch.
-From the top, we will get our first panorama view of Pyongyang city!

-Afterwards, we will head over to the Mansudae Grand Monument, an important site famous for its large, bronze statues of President Kim Il Sung and Chairman Kim Jong Il.
+Head over to the Mansudae Grand Monument, an important site famous for its large, bronze statues of President Kim Il Sung and Chairman Kim Jong Il.
 It is customary to bow and lay flowers here.
 Stroll through the Mansudae Fountain Park, a serene meeting spot for students and an often used backdrop for wedding photos.
 A visit to these 2 places is a must in all North Korea Tour Packages, where you can get the very nice pictures.